Oxybenzone and Coral Bleaching: Sunscreen in the Environment

 The main cause of coral bleaching seems to be a rise in water temperature due to an increased concentration of carbon dioxide in the atmosphere.
 Bleaching in coral reefs near shorelines can be caused by pollution runoff from the land.
 Our personal care products may contribute to this pollution.
 Exposure to sunlight in shallow water and to air during very low tides can also contribute to bleaching.
 There may be other triggers for zooxanthellae release that are presently unknown.
 The process of coral bleaching isn't completely understood.

-Locally produced threats to coral, such as pollution from the land and unsustainable fishing practices, stress the health of corals and decrease the likelihood that corals can either resist bleaching or recover from it,— Jennifer Koss, NOAA Coral Reef Conservation Program
+Locally produced threats to coral, such as pollution from the land and unsustainable fishing practices, stress the health of corals and decrease the likelihood that corals can either resist bleaching or recover from it.— Jennifer Koss, NOAA Coral Reef Conservation Program

-Coral Bleaching and a Theory to Explain Zooxanthellae Release
+A Theory to Explain Zooxanthellae Release

 The Third Global Coral Bleaching Event